AASL awards season opens with more than $50,000 in opportunities

 For Immediate Release

-- The National School Library Program of the Year (NSLPY) Award, sponsored by Follett Library Resources, recognizes school districts and single schools for exemplary school library programs that are fully integrated into the school's curriculum.
-Winners receive a crystal obelisk and $10,000 each in two categories (one District award and two Single school awards).
+- The National School Library Program of the Year (NSLPY) Award, sponsored by Follett Library Resources, recognizes school districts and single schools for exemplary school library programs that are fully integrated into the school’s curriculum.
+Three winners receive a crystal obelisk and $10,000.

 - The Collaborative School Library Award, $2,500, sponsored by Highsmith, recognizes and encourages collaboration and partnerships between school librarians and teachers in meeting goals outlined in “Empowering Learners: Guidelines for School Library Programs” through joint planning of a program, unit or event in support of the curriculum and using media center resources.

 - The AASL Research Grant, $2,500, is given to up to two school librarians, library educators, library information science or education professors to conduct innovative research aimed at measuring and evaluating the impact of school library programs on learning and education.
-This grant is now sponsored by Heinemann-Raintree.
+This grant is sponsored by Capstone.